open-way-learning/owl-handbook/Admin-HR/Protection of Minors Policy.md

+**Owner:** Director of Finance & Operations (DFO) – with input from all Directors
+**Audience:** All OWL staff and any working partners who work directly with children.

+---

 ### **PURPOSE**

 Open Way Learning is committed to maintaining a safe and supportive environment for all individuals, including minors (under age 18), especially in the context of school-based partnerships, student exhibitions, or community-engaged learning.
 This policy outlines OWL’s procedures and expectations for protecting minors from abuse, neglect, or harm during OWL-affiliated activities.